karenastevens/karenastevens/README.md

 I am a Full Stack Software Engineer 💻 based in Pennsylvania!

-- 👓 I'm currently in the market for a job as a backend software engineer where I can apply my Python/Javascript skills as well as grow with mentorship.
+- 👓 I'm currently in the market for a job as a backend software engineer where I can apply my Python skills as well as grow with mentorship.
 Enthusiastic about solving everyday problems with code!

 - 🌱 Currently delving deeper into cloud computing!